hanaahammad/HH-LLM-Project/README.md

 # HH-LLM-Project
 repository for the LLM zoomcamp project
-# How to play Cricket :)
+# Cricket World Cup :)
-the data set is a pdf file containing the rules to play cricket
+the data set is an HTML page https://en.wikipedia.org/wiki/2023_Cricket_World_Cup about the  Cricket World Cup